GregRos/wampus/README.md

 The function receives an `InvocationTicket`, which is another type of ticket that contains the invocation info and lets you send progress reports and check if the caller requested cancellation.

-The invocation function, called the `ProcedureHandler`, is very flexible in terms of its return type.
-It can return:

-1. A promise, making it async function.
-2. An observable, with the initial values being progress reports.
-3. A concrete value.

-The function must always yield one or more values of the form:
+The invocation function, called the `ProcedureHandler`, returns a promise with the final result of the invocation.
+The function must yield a result of the form:

 ```
 {